nedscode/memdb/README.md

 database.

-Just like a real database, if you update an item such that it's index keys would change, you must Put it back in to update the items indexes in the database, and also to cause update notifications to be sent.
+Just like a real database, if you update an item such that it's index keys would change, you must Put it back in to update the items indexes in the database, and also to cause update notifications to be sent (and be persisted to disk if you're using this function).

 DO NOT under any circumstances update the PRIMARY KEYs (ie keys used to determine the output of the Less() comparator) without first removing the existing item.
 Such an act would leave the item stranded in an unknown